Findlay S. Douglas

-Life and career
+Early life

 Born in St Andrews, Scotland, Douglas learned to play golf as a boy.
 He attended the University of St Andrews from 1892 to 1896, and played on the golf team.
 After graduation, he followed his oldest brother Robert and emigrated to the United States in 1897.

+Golf career

 Douglas qualified for the U.S. Amateur in 1897, but lost in the semifinal.
 In 1898 he won the event, defeating Walter B. Smith 5 & 3 in the final match.
 He was the last Scot to win the tournament until 2006, when Richie Ramsay won.
 Douglas made it to the final match in 1899 and again in 1900, but lost to H.M.
 Harriman and Walter Travis respectively.
 In his only U.S. Open appearance in 1903, Douglas finished 8th, winning low amateur.
 He won the Metropolitan Amateur in 1901 and 1903.

 Douglas joined several golf clubs in the New York area, and helped start others.
 In 1908, he was one of the 70 founders of the National Golf Links of America.
-Eventually, Douglas got involved in administrative roles, and served in various capacities at the Metropolitan Golf Association for 17 years, including president from 1922-24.
+Eventually, Douglas got involved in administrative roles, and served in various capacities at the Metropolitan Golf Association for 17 years, including president from 1922 to 1924.

-In 1926, Douglas became vice-president of the United States Golf Association, and then from 1929-30 served as president.
+In 1926, Douglas became vice-president of the United States Golf Association, and then from 1929 to 1930 served as president.
 He presented Bobby Jones with the U.S. Open and U.S. Amateur trophies during Jones' Grand Slam in 1930.

-Douglas later got involved with senior golf, winning the championship of the United States Senior's Golf Association (not affiliated with the USGA) in 1932, and later served as the organization's president from 1937-1941.
+Douglas later got involved with senior golf, winning the championship of the United States Senior's Golf Association (not affiliated with the USGA) in 1932, and later served as the organization's president from 1937 to 1941.
 This was the forerunner to the USGA's U.S. Senior Amateur, which was started in 1955.

-Douglas was the USGA's Bob Jones Award winner in 1959, given in recognition of distinguished sportsmanship in golf.
+Death and legacy

 He died on Easter Sunday in 1959 with no surviving family, and his ashes were buried in a family plot in St Andrews.
 In the late 1990s, the Royal and Ancient club restored the headstone, which had deteriorated, and added an inscription with Douglas' name, which had not been there.